-Think global for success in IELTS Speaking Part 3
+Think global for IELTS Speaking Part 3 success

 Now, there are many things that you might be asked to do in IELTS Speaking Part 3.
 You may be asked to agree or disagree with a statement, or to evaluate or assess the importance of an action; or to compare two items; or to give a reason or explanation for a current phenomenon; or to identify or describe a trend; or predict or speculate about future habits; or to suggest a solution to a problem; or simply to identify examples of something in your culture.